Neural Eigenfunctions Are Structured Representation Learners: Neural Eigenfunctions for Representation Learning

 Here the kernel $\kappa$ can be viewed as an infinite-dimensional symmetric matrix and thereby \cref{eq:eigen-problem} for $T_\kappa$ closely resembles a matrix eigenvalue problem.

 In machine learning, the study of eigenfunctions and their relationship with representation learning dates back to the work on spectral clustering~\citep{shi2000normalized} and Laplacian Eigenmaps~\citep{belkin2003laplacian}.
 In these methods, the kernel $\kappa$ is derived from a graph that measures similarity between data points---usually $\kappa$ is a variant of the graph adjacency matrix.
-Then, for each data point, the outputs of eigenfunctions associated with the $k$ largest eigenvalues are collected as a vector $\psi(\vx):=[\psi_1(\vx), \psi_2(\vx), \dots, \psi_k(\vx)]$.
+Then, for each data point, the outputs of eigenfunctions associated with the $k$ largest eigenvalues are collected as a vector $\psi(\vx)\triangleq[\psi_1(\vx), \psi_2(\vx), \dots, \psi_k(\vx)]$.
 These vectors prove to be optimal embeddings that preserve local neighborhoods on data manifolds.
+Moreover, the feature extractor $\psi_j$ for each dimension is orthogonal to others in function space, so redundancy is desirably minimized.
 Following \citet{belkin2003laplacian}, we call $\psi(\vx)$ the \emph{eigenmap} of $\vx$.

 Our work builds upon the observation that eigenmaps can serve as good representations.
 But, unlike previous work that solves \cref{eq:eigen-problem} in a nonparametric way---by decomposing a gram matrix computed on all data points---we approximate $\psi(\vx)$ with a neural network.
 Our parametric approach makes it possible to learn eigenmaps for a large dataset like ImageNet, meanwhile also enabling straightforward out-of-sample generalization.
 This is discussed further in the next section.